top of page

 Find your own voice

-Inside the Program
+Inside Our Program

-Welcome and Icebreaker
+Welcome & Icebreaker

 Set group norms and create a welcoming environment with no elephants in the room.
 The session includes an icebreaker to foster curiosity about Israel and Judaism.